 Overview The Course Report in the Tin Canny LearnDash Reporting plugin gives you a high-level overview of how many users and LearnDash courses there are on your WordPress site, course completion and Tin Can activities in the last month, and top three courses that have the most and least completions (use the drop-down menu to toggle between most and least completed courses)*.
 The same overview data are also available in your WordPress Dashboard. * Group Leaders will see consolidated course data of their assigned groups.
 If a Group Leader is assigned to multiple groups, they will see all data together in the Course Report.
 Notice in the Recent Activities chart there are two Y-axes.
 The left Y-axis indicates number of course completions, and the right Y-axis indicates number of Tin Can activities.
 Course Table Below the overview charts on the course report, you’ll see a list of all the LearnDash courses, their enrollment data and status of progress and completion.
 You can sort data by any column heading or use the Search field to find a particular course.
 Note when a user is deleted from WordPress, LearnDash deletes all their user information but not their course access which is stored at the course level.
 This may cause inconsistency in the enrollment count.
 Drill-Down Course Report Clicking on a course […]

 The Tin Canny LearnDash Reporting plugin will enable you to upload and embed any content packaged in a .zip format that contains an .html file.
 However, it only supports tracking of Tin Can (xAPI) and SCORM statements from e-learning modules authored with Storyline 2/3/360, Articulate Rise, Adobe Captivate 9/2017/2019, iSpring 8/9, and H5P.
 See the following support matrix for details.
 Note if you try to upload a zip file created by a tool not listed above, you’ll see a warning that xAPI/SCORM statements sent by the module will not be recorded and you’ll be prompted to select the .html file in the zip that will launch the content.
 1 Articulate Rise modules will only send a Completed or Passed/Failed verb if they are displayed via Lightbox or a new window and upon closing the lightbox/window.
-When adding Rise modules, you should avoid using iFrame as the display method.
+When adding Rise modules, you should avoid using iFrame as the display method (at least if SCORM is being used; xAPI modules from recent Rise versions may work).
 Alternatively, you can override Completion Condition on the lesson or topic edit page by specifying other verbs such as “attempted” or “experienced” to trigger the Mark Complete button.
-2 iSpring modules whose completion is based on viewing of slides will only send a Passed verb if the module is displayed via Lightbox or a new window and upon closing the lightbox/window.
-When […]
+2 iSpring 8 modules will unfortunately fail in Chrome with versions 80 and higher. […]